ids/mule-cifs-connector/README.md

 <classifier>mule-plugin</classifier>
 ```

-However, if you want to extracate yourself from a sloppy overpriced legacy platform and a flawed integration philosophy, consider reading about [Kafka](https://kafka.apache.org/) and the [Confluent Platform](https://www.confluent.io/).
+However, if you want to extracate yourself from an overpriced legacy platform and a flawed integration philosophy, consider reading about [Kafka](https://kafka.apache.org/) and the [Confluent Platform](https://www.confluent.io/).

+> The API-Everywhere approach touted by Mulesoft strikes me as a bit naive.
+While no one would disagree that API abstractions are preferrable to db-to-db synchronization, a collection of APIs cobbled together and interdependent does not represent an integration strategy.
+Furthermore, components that implement basic File, FTP, REST and DB functionality, in place of code, in a GUI designer, accomplish nothing toward furthering that end.
+The challenge is in mitigating the matrix of complexity that emerges when trying to evolve and change a myriad of interdependent schemas and APIs over time.
+Streaming, and the Kafka/PubSub model, seems to have emerged as an alternative approach toward finding a way to tame these complex issues.
+API-Everywhere, in and of itself, is a road to dependency hell like any other.

 ## Usage